top of page

 Once the tool is set up give it a day or two to get the rules executed.
 At a quick glance, the most obvious thing is to analyze if any campaigns had a sudden big drop or increase in the ad spend.

-If such is the case, you can go into the Bidding History section, select the last execution that took place (on the date where the ad spend changed), and go down to the target level of the campaigns where the ad spend changed suddenly.
+If such is the case, you can go into the Bidding History section, select the last execution that took place (on the date where the ad spend changed) and the campaign where this happened to see the changes applied:

 For those of you that selected the Quick Rule Setup, a good rule-of-thumb is asking yourself the following questions: